david-swift/SuggestionField/README.md

 # SuggestionField
-A simple text field for SwiftUI with completion suggestions in the background.
+_SuggestionField_ is a simple text field for SwiftUI with completion suggestions in the background.
 The user can accept the suggestions by pressing the enter key.

 ## Example
 ![](https://user-images.githubusercontent.com/106754840/172911999-d8bc9997-08f7-4454-9645-584121baf4ac.mov)